wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-incident-management/includes/customer-notification-process.md

    ![A visual flow incident response to customer notification 1) Event Start 2) Event Detected 3) OCE Engaged 4) Security Response Team Engaged 5) Security Incident Confirmed 6) Customer Impact Determined 7) Affected Customers Determined 8) Affected Customers Notified](../media/visual-flow-incident-response.png)

-## Microsoft Responsibility ##
+## Microsoft responsibility ##

 If at any point in the investigation of a security or privacy incident the Microsoft 365 Security Response team discovers that customer data has been the subject of accidental or unlawful destruction, loss, or alteration, unauthorized disclosure, or unauthorized access, then the event is declared a security incident and the customer incident notification process is initiated.
-Microsoft identifies and notifies any affected tenants within 72 hours in accordance with the guidelines of many regulatory frameworks, including GDPR.
+Microsoft identifies and notifies any affected tenants within 72 hours in accordance with the guidelines of many regulatory frameworks.

 The notification timeline commitment begins when the official security incident declaration occurs.
 Upon declaring a security incident, the notification process occurs as expeditiously as possible, without undue delay.